By Mark Piatt

 For meditating, I prefer to use white sage incense sticks.

-White sage incense sticks or cones are great for enhancing your room during meditation, prayers, or other ceremonies.
+Sage incense sticks or cones are great for enhancing your room during meditation, prayers, or other ceremonies.
 They give off a small amount of smoke compared to using a smudge stick.

 I have tried a variety of brands and have been happy with all of them.
 If you are interested, Amazon has a nice variety of White Sage Incense Sticks.